Wednesday, October 24, 2018

 An internationally recognized authority in creativity and innovation in education and business, Sir Ken Robinson (@SirKenRobinson) is also one of the world’s leading speakers.
 Videos of his famous talks to the prestigious TED Conference are the most viewed in the history of the organization and have been seen by an estimated 300 million people in over 150 countries.

-Sir Ken works with governments in Europe, Asia and the US, international agencies, Fortune 500 companies and leading cultural organizations.
-He led a national commission on creativity, education and the economy for the UK Government, was the central figure in developing a strategy for creative and economic development as part of the Peace Process in Northern Ireland, and was one of four international advisors to the Singapore Government for a strategy to become the creative hub of SE Asia.
+Sir Ken works with governments in Europe, Asia and the United States, international agencies, Fortune 500 companies and leading cultural organizations.
+He led a national commission on creativity, education and the economy for the UK Government, was the central figure in developing a strategy for creative and economic development as part of the Peace Process in Northern Ireland, and was one of four international advisors to the Singapore Government for a strategy to become the creative hub of Southeast Asia.